atavory/ibex/docs/source/function_transformer.rst

 ============

-This chapter describes the :py:func:`ibex.trans` function.
-It allows
+This chapter describes the :py:func:`ibex.trans` function, which allows

 #. applying functions or estimators to :class:`pandas.DataFrame` objects